AmphibiaWeb/amphibian-disease-tracker/Creating a New Project.md

 ![Project creation page][projects_creation_page]

 Fields with a red underline are invalid (or empty and mandatory) entries.
+At any time, you can mouse over the information icons to get a helpful tooltip.

+You'll note that you're prepopulated as the default project contact.

+Next to the primary pathogen field, the "Bd" and "Bsal" buttons will fill the pathogen field with the full scientific name of the respective pathogen.

 In the notes area, you're welcome to use [Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
 The rendering uses the [marked library](https://github.com/chjj/marked) via [the Polymer element](https://elements.polymer-project.org/elements/marked-element), which fully supports Github-Flavored Markdown.